frankban/django-endless-pagination/doc/twitter_pagination.rst

         </script>
     {% endblock %}

-Again, see the :doc:`javascript`.
+Again, see the :doc:`javascript` page.

 Before version 1.2
 ~~~~~~~~~~~~~~~~~~

-Django Endless Pagination 1.2 introduces a re-designed Ajax support for
+Django Endless Pagination 1.2 introduces a redesigned Ajax support for
 pagination.
-As seen above.
-Ajax can now be enabled using a brand new jQuery
+As seen above, Ajax can now be enabled using a brand new jQuery
-plugin that leaves in ``static/endless_pagination/js/endless-pagination.js``.
+plugin that can be found in
+``static/endless_pagination/js/endless-pagination.js``.

 For backward compatibility, the application still includes the two JavaScript
 files ``endless.js`` and ``endless_on_scroll.js`` that were used before, so